Why No Acknowledgement from ICML Reviewers Could Reshape AI Research Dynamics

 Many notable companies and researchers engage in ICML’s peer review process.
 For instance:

-1. **OpenAI** has expressed concerns about unrecognized contributions in peer review, emphasizing how they might compromise ethical discussions around AI research.
-OpenAI’s initiatives, such as its collaboration with leading universities, stress the importance of acknowledgment in ethical discourse, a sentiment echoed in their work around AI tools enhancing productivity.
+1. OpenAI has expressed concerns about unrecognized contributions in peer review, emphasizing how they might compromise ethical discussions around AI research.
+OpenAI’s initiatives, such as its collaboration with leading universities, stress the importance of acknowledgment in ethical discourse.

 2. Google Brain has contributed significant research published at ICML.
 Yet, despite advocating for accountability, they have remained complicit in the ongoing anonymity protocol.
 This dichotomy reflects a growing concern about whether tech giants are truly committed to ethics when their own publication practices raise questions.